kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 STT is the first half of STTTS!
 This is where Curses takes your microphone input and transcribes the things you say into text.

-> [!NOTE]
-> You can also type words directly into the textbox.
-Speaking is not necessary.

 ![curses stt](https://github.com/user-attachments/assets/1c31c265-0e62-4aa2-bd6f-5ca9a0a0393b)

 I use the native service which captures your system's default microphone.